 Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent registered public accounting firm, the Board has affirmatively determined that all of our current directors other than Dr. Ostertag and Mr. Gergen were independent directors within the meaning of the applicable Nasdaq listing standards.
 In making this determination, the Board found that none of these directors had a material or other disqualifying relationship with the Company.

 Board Leadership Structure

-The Board of Directors is currently chaired by the Chief Executive Officer of the Company, Dr. Ostertag.
-The Board has also appointed Dr. Mackey as lead independent director.
-We expect Mr. Schmid will serve as lead independent director following the Annual Meeting.
+The Board of Directors is currently chaired by the Executive Chairman of the Company, Dr. Ostertag.
+Mr. Schmid has been appointed as lead independent director.